mackenziebowes/questlog/README.md

 ## What It Does

-Questlog is a local-first CLI that helps you:
+ctql is a local-first CLI that helps you:

 - Load a **Quest Line** (project or objective)
 - Track each **task’s real-world time cost**